United States Sentencing Commission

 The U.S. Sentencing Commission was established by Congress as a permanent, independent agency within the judicial branch.
-The seven members of the Commission are appointed by the President and confirmed by the Senate, for a term of six years.
-The Judicial Conference offers names of potential nominees to the President for nomination.
+The seven members of the Commission are appointed by the president and confirmed by the Senate for six-year terms.
+The Judicial Conference offers names of potential nominees to the president for nomination.
 Commission members may be reappointed to one additional term, also with the advice and consent of the Senate.
 Some Commission members have been appointed to finish out the term of prior members instead of starting their own 6-year term, and therefore, not all Commission members have served six years or more.
 Three of the members must be federal judges, and no more than four may belong to the same political party.
-The Attorney General or his designee and the chair of the United States Parole Commission sit as ex officio, non-voting members of the Commission.
+The attorney general or his designee and the chair of the United States Parole Commission sit as ex officio, non-voting members of the Commission.
 The Commission requires a quorum of at least four voting members in order to promulgate amendments to the Sentencing Guidelines.

 The Commission lacked full membership from 2014 to 2022.
 On August 4, 2022, the Senate confirmed President Biden's seven nominees to the Commission; all the confirmed members were sworn in the next day.